/* Google Analytics */

 In respect to local law and culture

-As a visitor, either remote or in-person, you need to respect local cultures, traditions and religious places.
-Insensitive behavior such as taking photographs of people without their consent or failure to observe local customs can cause offence.
+As a visitor, either remote or in-person, you need to respect local cultures, traditions, and religious places.
+Insensitive behavior, such as taking photographs of people without their consent or failure to observe local customs, can cause offense.

-Participants are also required to behave respectfully and follow local regulations.
-Behavior such as: Smoking on the bus or visiting sites, carrying dangerous items or substances, damaging public properties, is forbidden and can result in legal punishments.
+Interns are also required to behave respectfully and follow local regulations.
+Behavior such as: smoking on the bus or visiting sites, carrying dangerous items or substances, or damaging public properties is forbidden and can result in legal punishments.

-For an in-person program, as you are in Vietnam as a participant of ABROADER’s program, you need to inform our Program Coordinator of any travel plan outside of your host city.
-You will need to get approval from our Program Coordinator, your host company supervisor, host family (if taking homestay) prior to booking your travel.
+For an in-person program, as you are in Vietnam as a participant in ABROADER’s program, you need to inform our Program Coordinator of any travel plans outside of your host city.
+You will need to get approval from our Program Coordinator, your host company supervisor, host family (if taking a homestay) prior to booking your travel.

 Transportation

-For in-person programs, for those who do not have a Vietnamese driving license, it is illegal to drive vehicles, and motorbikes, by yourself in Vietnam.
-If you are travelling as a passenger on a motorbike, you are obligated to wear helmets and remain careful and alert.
-Traffic in Vietnam is very different from your home countries so ABROADER advises all our participants not to drive any vehicles in Vietnam.
+For in-person programs, for those who do not have a Vietnamese driving license, it is illegal to drive vehicles and motorbikes by yourself in Vietnam.
+If you are traveling as a passenger on a motorbike, you are obligated to wear helmets and remain careful and alert.
+Traffic in Vietnam is very different from that in your home country, so ABROADER advises all our interns not to drive any vehicles in Vietnam.

 ————————————————————————————————————————————

-Violation of any of the above-mentioned rules is likely to lead to the immediate suspension of the program, and immediate return to home country for in-person programs.
+Violation of any of the above-mentioned rules is likely to lead to the immediate suspension of the internship program, and immediate return to the home country for in-person programs.

-By participating in ABROADER program, Participants agree to the above stated Program Code of Conduct and will make every effort to abide by it during their program.
+By participating in the ABROADER program, Interns agree to the above-stated Internship Program Code of Conduct and will make every effort to abide by it during their program.